The Church of England is the largest single provider of education in England with one million students attending 4,700 Church of England schools.

 With excellent interpersonal skills and an engaging approach, you will develop effective relationships with internal and external stakeholders and work collaboratively, to ensure consistently high standards of service for our customers.

-In return we offer a unique environment with opportunities for continuous learning, a 35 hour working week and generous annual leave for work life balance, season ticket loans and a range of benefits including discounted entry to attractions, and an extremely attractive non contributory pension scheme.
+in return we offer a unique environment with opportunities for continuous learning, flexible working opportunities (can be discussed at interview), generous annual leave for work life balance, season ticket loans and a range of benefits including discounted entry to attractions, and an extremely attractive non contributory pension scheme.

 The Role :